bolongpa/Covid_Visualization/presentations/final/TRANSCRIPT.md

 - Which states are recovering from the impact of the COVID-19 and which states are still struggling?
 - Visualized how the employment situation of each state acting differently from January-December 2020.

-- Map: By hovering over the us state map, the increased COVID-19 confirmed cases will be shown.
-- Line chart: If a user clicks on a particular state, the trend of the newly COVID-19 confirmed cases, the unemployment rate starting from Jan.
-2019 till Aug.
-2020 of a particular state will show in the line chart.
-- Lollipop chart: We used lollipop because we need to show the unemployment rate change together with the number of increased confirmed cases in a plot while the unemployment rate change could be negative.
-Additionally, by using a lollipop chart we can let the color of the lollipop candy indicate the (+/-) of the unemployment rate change, the color scale is the same as the map, so user won’t be confused.
-Moreover, Layout of the lollipop is sorted based on the unemployment rate change.

 ## Slide 6, Explain your design process, rationale for the layout, story, choice of forms, how you optimized the visual queries and user interaction.
-[Write about the map and lollipop chart]

 - Simple and clean layout which is easy to understand.
 - Well-designed pages with good story flow.
 - Made use of frequently used charts like map, line chart, lollipop chart, etc. so that even users who are new to this domain of can easily understand the information.